YjibN1/NewsFeedApp/README.md

 # NewsFeedApp
-My application on the android platform as a test assignment
+My application on the android platform as a test assignment.
+*Description*
+Getting data from remote api-service and output to RecyclerView component.